skypilot-org/skypilot/docs/source/reference/faq.rst

   roles/serviceusage.serviceUsageConsumer
   roles/storage.admin

-If you want to use TPUs, an additional permission
+If you want to use TPUs, an additional role

 .. code-block:: yaml